 Driving Better Immunoassay Performance: Expert Advice

 Achieving accurate biomarker data hinges on careful assay development and meticulous validation.
-In this article, we talk to Greta Wegner, Ph.D., Vice President of the Immunoassay Business Unit at Bio-Techne.
+In this article, we talk to Greta Wegner, Ph.D., Vice President of the Cell & Gene Therapy Business Unit at Bio-Techne.
 She shares insights on the latest trends and recent advances in immunoassay techniques and offers recommendations for improving immunoassay performance and data quality.

 Q: Controlling data variability across longitudinal studies is an ongoing challenge for researchers.
 What steps can users take to improve consistency and reproducibility of assay results in their lab?

 A: A number of elements including dilutions, sample extractions and handling of reagents can impact assay outcomes.
 One frequent cause of error when running any immunoassay is user inconsistency .
 Operators may perform an assay using a different technique than what has been validated or is illustrated in a standard procedure.
 In addition, inconsistencies between users and between days in pipetting techniques, sample collection and preparation, incubation timing, and washing technique can affect assay results.
 To mitigate any potential impact, it is important to always follow best practice protocols.
 This includes making sure all reagents are room temperature, ensuring pipettes are calibrated, and establishing consistent laboratory pipetting, incubation, washing, and sample handling procedures within your lab.